xcart/xc5-manual/en/modules/multi-vendor/multi-vendor_vendor_experience/managing_vendor_catalog.md

 ![]({{site.baseurl}}/attachments/8749388/8717030.png?effects=drop-shadow)

-More info about the process can be found in the article {% link "Adding products" ref_fhnQtCC2 %}.
+More info about the process can be found in the article {% link "Adding products" ref_fhzzxDTy %}.

 The entered product information needs to be saved by clicking the **Add product** button at the bottom of the page: